jwstegemann/fritz2-docs/MountPoint.md

 A mount-point in fritz2 is an anchor of a `Flow` somewhere in a given structure.
 It is used as a placeholder when creating the structure.
 Afterwards, each value appearing on the mounted `Flow` will be put into the structure at exactly that position.

-Most of the time you will use DOM-mount-point's, allowing you to mount a `Flow` of `Tag`s to some point in a html-structure you are building (using the `render { }`-context).
+Most of the time you will use `DomMountPoint`s, allowing you to mount a `Flow` of `Tag`s to some point in the html-structure you are building (using the `render { }`-context).

 @TODO: @STE review
-Inside the `RenderContext` from the `render { }` method a new mount-point is created as a placeholder and adds it to the current parent-element.
+Inside the `RenderContext` opened by `render { }`, a new mount-point is created as a placeholder and added to the current parent-element.

 @TODO: difference between render{} and renderElement{}